s0enke/ruempler.eu/source/_posts/rds-mysql-aurora-inititization-with-cdk-fargate.md

     ],
 });

-const dbMonitoringService = new aws_ecs.FargateService(this, 'dbMonitoringService', {
+const fargateService = new aws_ecs.FargateService(this, 'fargateService', {
-    cluster: dbMonitoringEcsCluster, // omitted for brevity
+    cluster: cluster, // omitted for brevity
-    taskDefinition: dbMonitoringTaskDefinition,
+    taskDefinition: initContainer,
     ...
 });
 ```